-Capital Expenditures - We Believe We Need To Make Substantial Capital Expenditures, Which May Adversely Affect Our Business.
+Capital Additions - We Believe We Need To Make Substantial Capital Additions, Which May Adversely Affect Our Business.

-We believe that our business requires us to incur significant capital expenditures in order to address what we believe is an overall trend in outsourcing of assembly and test.
-Our capital expenditures for the year ended 2004 were \$405.7 million.
-We have estimated first quarter capital expenditures of \$50 million and we currently estimate that 2005 capital expenditures will be between \$150 million and \$300 million.
-Ultimately, the amount of our 2005 capital expenditures will depend on several factors including, among others, the performance of our business, the need for additional capacity to service anticipated customer demand and the availability of suitable financing.
-Our capital expenditure requirements may strain our cash and short-term asset balances, and we expect that the depreciation expenses and, to a lesser extent, factory operating expenses associated with our capital expenditures to increase production capacity, will put downward pressure on our near-term gross margin.
-In addition, there can be no assurance that we will be able to recover these expenditures with future revenue.
+We believe that our business requires us to incur significant capital additions in order to address what we believe is an overall trend in outsourcing of assembly and test.
+We have estimated 2005 capital additions of approximately \$250 million and \$300 million.
+These estimates are subject to revision on a periodic basis and will change dependent upon business conditions and the need for additional capacity to service customer demand.
+Ultimately, the amount of 2005 capital additions will depend on several factors including, among others, the performance of our business, the need for additional capacity to service anticipated customer demand and the availability of suitable financing.
+Our capital additions requirements may strain our cash and short-term asset balances, and we expect that the depreciation expenses and, to a lesser extent, factory operating expenses associated with our capital additions to increase production capacity, will put downward pressure on our near-term gross margin.
+In addition, there can be no assurance that we will be able to recover these additions with future revenue.